MOVEMENT BUILDING FUND

 The funding is limited to metropolitan Chicago, which includes communities outside of Chicago, but any groups not located in Chicago should be working in collaboration with groups in Chicago proper.
 Within your collaborative, you can include groups that are aligned with you and your mission/goals.

-Are organizations that received Safe and Peaceful grants or grants from Right On Justice considered Woods Fund grantee partners?
+Are organizations that received Safe and Peaceful grants or grants from Right On Justice considered Woods Fund Chicago grantee partners?

 No.